 – On protein restricted diets ie end-stage liver or renal diseases.

-If you are on any medication or suffering from any medical condition, it is advisable to seek medical advice before starting any new medicine, supplement or remedy.
 Do not use this product if you are allergic to any of the ingredients.

 If you are pregnant, nursing, taking any medications or have any medical condition, please consult your healthcare practitioner before taking this supplement.
 All capsules are Halal & Kosher, but not suitable for vegetarians or vegans.
 All Sally T. Products are non-returnable and non-refundable.